Piolintech123/WRO2025-Piolintech/schemes/README.md

 ### Motor Placement

 - **Rear Motor**: Mounted centrally between the rear wheels.
 Connected to EV3 output port A.
 - **Front Motor**: Mounted between the front wheels.
-Connected to EV3 output port D.
+Connected to EV3 output port B.
 - This allows differential drive, where turning is achieved by varying the speed and direction of each motor independently.

 ### Traction Strategy